So you’re both thinking of tying the knot and taking your relationship to the next big level?

-Before you answer in affirmative, Discuss the wedding budget as it is an important part of modern day couples’s ready for marriage checklist.
+Before you answer in affirmative, Discuss the wedding budget as it is an important part of modern-day couples ready for marriage checklist.

 Of course, this is merely a snapshot and the range is huge.
-A courthouse affair will caught you roughly $150 and the cost of a dress should you choose all the way up to a multi day extravaganza which may cost $60,000 or more.
+A courthouse affair will cost you roughly $150 and the cost of a dress should you choose all the way up to a multi-day extravaganza which may cost $60,000 or more.

 Discuss and come up with a budget – then stick to it as a part of your ready for marriage checklist.

 Traditions are shifting and culturally it’s not so unusual for a woman to keep her last name or use a hyphenate.

 Make sure you discuss this beforehand.
 One of the questions you should ask before marriage is her opinion on changing her name.

 Give her respect and a sense of autonomy by keeping in mind such questions to ask before you marry.
 She may not be completely traditional and you both need to be okay with the outcome.